fluidskateboards/programs/README.md

 05/17/2026 Went to San Diego Zoo and saw a polar bear, panda bear, leopard, tiger, eagle, monkey, and a hippo.

 05/25/2026 Was able to secure an interview with Jersey Mike's today.
 There is no set date at the moment, and it is better than nothing.

+05/27/2026 Went to psychodrama and DBT today.
+Sent some emails and downloaded a video.